binaryphile/docker-pgsql/README.md

     docker rm [id]

 Remember, the container is generic, all of the data is on your local filesystem.
-You don't need a container when you're done and they just clutter up your disk.
+You don't need old containers when they're done and they just clutter up your disk.
 You'll always make a new container from the image whenever you run the server.